 The fund raising and revenue generation efforts are progressing.
-In order to provide additional time to execute on these initiatives, the Company implemented the following actions in March 2004 to reduce its cash burn rate:
+In order to provide additional time to execute on these initiatives, the Company has implemented the following actions in March to reduce its cash burn rate:

-- The Non-Executive Directors agreed to defer payment of their director fees for twelve months. - The Chief Executive Officer's salary was reduced to \$60,000 per year reflecting a reduced level of activity. - Salaries were reduced for the three senior management personnel.
+- The Non-Executive Directors have agreed to defer payment of their director fees for twelve months. - Effective as of the end of March, the Chief Executive Officer salary will be reduced to \$60,000 per year reflecting a reduced level of activity. - Salary reductions for the three senior management personnel. - Reduction in workforce by 30%. - Spending in other areas will be reduced correspondingly.